If you’re of a certain age, jiggly triceps could cause you to swear off short sleeves.

 Few people who know me as an editor and a writer today know I was a certified fitness instructor in my 20’s and early 30’s and exercise is still a big part of my life.
-These work if you work them!
+Now, I’m also a yoga teacher.

 One-arm triceps kickback

 The trick for these is to choose the right weight for your dumbbell.
 If it’s too light, you’re missing out on the benefits of this exercise.

 If it’s too heavy, you won’t be able to do as many reps as you’d need to accomplish to result in toned arms.

 Start out with a dumbbell that will enable you to do around 15 reps comfortably, and increase the weight accordingly as you get stronger.

 4 sets of 15 reps, where the last ones are a little hard to manage is what you want to get used to.